On the Horizon

 Shadowdark

 A mash-up of 5E, old-school D&D, and DCC, stripped down to the essentials: torches burn down in real time, magic is rolled (and can backfire), combat is quick and deadly.
-Two flavors for what we’d actually play:
+Two options for adventures:

 Nimble 2e

-5E streamlined and dramatically improved.
+5E streamlined and improved.
 Borrows the three-action economy from PF2e, drops to-hit rolls entirely (you just roll damage dice), and redesigns every class with much more interesting level-up choices.
-Fast, tactical, still plays as a recognizable high-fantasy game — but every round is more decisive.
+Fast, tactical, still plays as classic DnD 5e.
 The best option if you want “D&D, but better and quicker.”

 Worlds Without Number

 The fantasy sister game to CWN.
 Old-school deadly D&D-style dungeoneering, a flexible character system, dropped into the dark sword-and-sorcery world of the Latter Earth.
-Same rules engine as CWN in a fantasy wrapper, with an enormous toolkit of worldbuilding and GM tools.
+Same rules engine as CWN with an enormous toolkit of worldbuilding and GM tools.
 Good balance between character customization and fast play.
 A free edition is available from Sine Nomine.

 The One Ring (2e)